-This page allows you to define which local PCs will be denied access to the SBG941 WAN.
+This page allows you to define which local PCs will be denied access to the SBG901 WAN.
 You can configure IP address filters to block Internet traffic to specific network devices on the LAN by entering starting and ending IP address ranges.

-Note: Only enter the LSB (Least-significant byte) of the IP address; the upper bytes of the IP address are set automatically from the IP address for the SBG941 Configuration Manager.
+Note that you only need to enter the LSB (Least-significant byte) of the IP address; the upper bytes of the IP address are set automatically from the SBG901 Configuration Manager's IP address.